tournesol-app/tournesol/CONTRIBUTING.md

 On the frontend, after doing some changes, tests are not compulsory but are welcomed.

-Creation of end to end test is not done on a weekly basis.
+Creation of end-to-end test is not done on a weekly basis.
 If you want to add one, discuss about it with [Adrien][Adrien] and [Romain][Romain] to debate about the relevance of this test.

 To keep track of progress, bugs of the project, join the [discord][tournesol-discord-join]